srinu-1/All-In-For-Students-Graduation-2023/README.md

 1. Save the date (_coming soon_ 🥳)
 2. Add your name, school, and favorite quote to the README.md following the format below.
 Don't forget to add the 3 dashes below to separate your name from the other students.
-  - Name: Rizel Scarlett
+  - Name: Srinivas Reddy Yeruva
-  - School: Boston University
+  - School: MLR Institute Of Technology
-  - Favorite Quote: The way to get started is to quit talking and begin doing. -Walt Disney

-_**Submissions are due Friday, March 31, 2023.**_
+  - Favorite Quote: The only person you are destined to become is the person you decide to be. - Ralph Waldo Emerson _**Submissions are due Friday, March 31, 2023.**_

 ---